Denisganga/Denisganga/README.md

 # 💫 About Me:
 I'm Denis Nganga , an AI enthusiast and web developer.
 I'm passionate about the power of deep learning using PyTorch and creating web applications with Django, HTML,CSS and JS.<br><br>- 🧠 Deep Learning: I'm deeply committed to the world of artificial intelligence, particularly deep learning.
-I love tackling complex problems and building intelligent systems with PyTorch.<br><br>- 🌐 Web Development: I have experience working with Django and web technologies such as HTML,  CSS and JS.
+I love tackling real world problems and building intelligent systems with PyTorch.<br><br>- 🌐 Web Development: I have experience working with Django and web technologies such as HTML,  CSS and JS.

 ## 🌐 Socials: